- Home›

 Evaluate the contributions and influence of African people in the development of Western Culture.

-Describe the experience and contributions of Afro-Americans in the United States.
+Describe the experience and contributions of African Americans in the United States.

 Assess the history of the African continent in terms of cultural, political and economic factors from the earliest periods to the present, including Sub-Saharan/Islamic Africa, the pre-colonial eras and post-World War II development.